 Authority Equals Asskicking: Exploited by Cain in Duty Calls when he realizes that the Battle Sisters are about to be overrun by Tyranids, which would have the effect of causing the entire defensive line to fold.
 He doesn't know who's in charge, so he picks the group of Sisters that have racked up the highest body count.
 He chooses correctly, as it turns out.

 Badass Army: The Valhallan 597th.
-There are only three thousand of them, and command frequently sends them as the only response to planetary invasions.
 In contrast with typical portrayals of Valhallans as employers of Zerg Rush tactics straight out of the worst months of the Great Patriotic War, the 597th are a highly experienced, highly trained, and highly modernized mechanized infantry fighting force.

 Badass Back: At one point in The Traitor's Hand, Cain attempts to elbow a cultist behind him, then switches to stabbing his chainsword under his arm into the cultist's chest.